A WordPress Page vs a Post: What’s the Difference?

 • You’re writing a blog article, tutorial, update, or anything time-based

-• You want it to appear in your blog feed (aka your “latest posts” section)
+• You want it to appear in your blog page (aka your “latest posts” section), organized in reverse chronological order

 • You might update or revise it over time

-• You want readers to be able to browse by category, tag, or date
+• You want readers to be able to browse by categories, tags, or date

 Posts are like bulletin board announcements.
 You tack them up, and new ones go on top of old ones.
 They’re how you keep your site fresh and engaging.